 Waitrose | London | March 2019 – March 2020

 Don’t waffle – keep the CV down to two pages or less.
 Cut out unnecessary words or points that are weaker than others.

 Cut out information that’s not as useful for the role you’re applying to.

 Create your CV in Word format and either send the document as a Word file, or export to PDF format to ‘freeze’ your formatting in place.

-Include your hobbies and interests if you think this shows off your personality, or if it matches the retailer you’re applying to.
+Include your hobbies and interests on your CV if you think this shows off your personality, or if it matches the retailer you’re applying to.

-For example, if you’re applying for an outdoor clothing shop, it may help to show you’re interested in camping and orienteering, not so much if you enjoy knitting in your spare time.
+For example, if you’re applying for an outdoor clothing shop, it may help to show you’re interested in camping and the outdoors.

-In your retail manager CV, you’ll need to show that you can manage people effectively and can balance lots of tasks at the same time.
+In your retail manager CV, you’ll need to show you can manage people effectively, while balancing multiple tasks simultaneously.

-You’ll need to emphasise your people skills, problem solving skills and traits which can show you can handle great responsibility.
+You’ll need to emphasise your people skills, problem-solving skills and traits that show you can handle great responsibility.